scalajeremy/BASH-Deploy-Wordpress/wordpress_readme.md

 ## Requirement

+* You'll need "curl" `apt-get install curl`
-You'll need to have at least a working [LAMP](https://doc.ubuntu-fr.org/lamp) environnement
+* You'll need to have at least a working [LAMP](https://doc.ubuntu-fr.org/lamp) environnement
+* **IMPORTANT** you'll need to be in the group **www-data**, because that's the group who'll get the permission to edit files or to add them to your wordpress install.
+To do that, run this command `usermod -a -G www-data yourUsername`

 ## What it does?